PayThePizzo/Predictive-Analysis-Notes/README.md

 All the material cited is intended for personal use and I highly recommend purchasing the textbooks cited.

+Please contact me as soon as possible, if you feel like:
-If you feel like your work has not been cited correctly, or you want me to remove it, please contact me as soon as possible.
+1. Your work has not been cited correctly, or you want me to remove it
+2. There are some errors I should correct, or unclear sections.

+PS: Sorry but some parts are in italian as i was trying to jot down as much as I could.